lgg0606/HDDNet/README.md

-Please contact us if you have any questions 1492716811@qq.com .
+Please contact us if you have any questions liugaigai@henu.edu.cn .